BBC Hereford & Worcester

-BBC Hereford & Worcester is the BBC's local radio station serving the counties of Herefordshire and Worcestershire which was one county from 1974 to 1998.
+BBC Hereford & Worcester is the BBC's local radio station serving the counties of Herefordshire and Worcestershire, which were one county from 1974 to 1998.

 It broadcasts on FM, DAB, digital TV and online via BBC Sounds from studios on Hylton Road in Worcester.

-According to RAJAR, the station has a weekly audience of 92,000 listeners and a 10.4% share as of December 2022.
+According to RAJAR, the station has a weekly audience of 70,000 listeners as of June 2025.